Multi-WAN for IPv6

 - LAN using a static routed /64 or similar

-- Under System > Routing on the Gateway Groups tab, add Gateway Groups for the V6 gateways, this works just like IPv4 in Multi-WAN on 2.0.x
+- Under System > Routing on the Gateway Groups tab, add Gateway Groups for the V6 gateways, this works like IPv4 Multi-WAN

-- Under System > General, ensure you have an IPv6 DNS server set for each IPv6 WAN.
-Again, just like IPv4
+- Under System > General, ensure there is an IPv6 DNS server set for each IPv6 WAN.
+Again, the same as IPv4

 - Add an NPt entry under Firewall > NAT on the NPt tab: